Planar curve singularities relative to a smooth boundary: Introduction

 Then we study equisingular deformations of $C$ in the logarithmic context.
 They are essentially the same as the equisingular deformations of $C\cup D$, since equisingular deformations preserve branches.
 It is described by an ideal $\Ieslogd{D}(C)$ which is closely related to the ideal $\Iesrel{D}(C)$ which appeared in the proof of \cite[Proposition 2.14]{GLS2007} and to the equisingular ideal $\Ies(C\cup D)$.

-In \cite{DiazHarris1988}, it was shown that there are inclusion relations between ideals describing the tangent spaces to equianalytic, equisingular, equiclassical and equigeneric loci.
+In \cite{DiazHarris1988}, it was shown that there are inclusion relations between ideals corresponding to the tangent spaces to equianalytic, equisingular, equiclassical and equigeneric loci.
 We have an analogous result for our ideals, which is somewhat unexpected (at least to the author).

 \begin{theorem}[Theorem \ref{thm_inclusion}] Let $(S, D)$ be a formal smooth surface pair and $C\subset S$ a reduced algebroid curve not containing $D$.
 Then

 \end{theorem}